MAKEUP PRODUCTS (NON-PERMANENT)

 13135

-Though the majority of chemicals in cosmetic products pose minimal or absolutely no danger, several have been associated to significant medical conditions, such as neurological harm and cancer.
-Chemicals in cosmetics gain entry to the body through inhalation, ingestion, and the skin, and cause the same risks as food chemicals, per this site.
+While most chemicals in cosmetic products pose hardly any or zero risk, several dozen are associated with significant medical problems, including neurological harm and cancer.
+Chemicals in cosmetics enter the body through internal use, the skin, and inhalation, and cause similar problems as food chemicals, per this site.

-Contaminants and chemicals associated with cancer are found in food, water, and several other everyday goods.
-Still, no group of consumer goods is subject to less government management than cosmetics, including PRISME AGAIN !
+Contaminants and chemicals associated with cancer can be found in water, food, and a lot of other ordinary items.
+Yet, no group of consumer items is susceptible to less government inspection than cosmetics and other personal products, including PRISME AGAIN !
 BLUSH - POWDER BLUSH, QUARTET.
-Although most of the contaminants and chemicals in cosmetics probably present very little risk, exposure to some is associated with substantial health disorders, such as cancer.
+Although most of the chemicals in cosmetics and personal care products very likely pose little risk, being exposed to some is associated with significant health disorders, including cancer.